datapartners-ch/git-exercises-interviews/README.md

 # Git & GitHub Exercise – Data Scientist Interview

-## Introduction
-Welcome to the Data Scientist technical test.
 Please follow the instructions below to complete the Git & GitHub exercise.

 ---